tanish19078/overlays/README.md

 ## The Solution

-OverLays is the first AI-powered B2B marketplace that automatically discovers, scores, and connects industrial waste heat sources with nearby thermal energy consumers.
+OverLays is  AI-powered B2B marketplace that automatically discovers, scores, and connects industrial waste heat sources with nearby thermal energy consumers.

 **How it works:**
 1. **Register:** Upload your facility's heat profile (source or sink).